Carnegie Mellon University Medical Services

 CMU Medical Services is an organization that assists the CMU community with any medical-related issue, from a broken bone to simply needing an ice pack.
 Currently, to reach the service, a student must call the campus police phone number, and medical services members will arrive at the student’s physical location.

-83% of Carnegie Mellon students we interviewed mentioned that they are either unfamiliar with CMU EMS or would not utilize the resource unless there was an extremely serious emergency.
+83% of Carnegie Mellon students we interviewed mentioned that they are either unfamiliar with CMU EMS or would not utilize the resource unless there was an extremely serious emergency, unaware that EMS helps students with any medically related issue, no matter how minor.

 How can students better take advantage of CMU Medical Services?